vanhoangkha/Networking-fundamentals/Day18_VLAN_Part2.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8ea9a799-cf0d-4b1d-9706-db002772fe6d)

-How does a Gói tin know WHICH VLAN to send traffic to over the Trunk Cổng ?
+How does a Gói tin know WHICH VLAN to send traffic to over the Trunk Port ?

 VLAN TAGS !

 SWITCHES will “tag” all frames that they send over a Trunk LINK.
 This allows the receiving Switch to know which VLAN the Khung belongs to.

-Trunk Cổng = “Tagged” ports
+Trunk Port = “Tagged” ports

-Access Cổng = “Untagged” ports
+Access Port = “Untagged” ports

 ---